hbctraining/scRNA-seq_online/lessons/06_SC_SCT_normalization.md

 The **output of the model** (residuals) is the normalized expression levels for each transcript tested.

 Sctransform automatically accounts for cellular sequencing depth by regressing out sequencing depth (nUMIs).
 However, if there are other sources of uninteresting variation identified in the data during the exploration steps we can also include these.
 We observed little to no effect due to cell cycle phase and so we chose not to regress this out of our data.
+We observed some effect of mitochondrial expression and so we choose to regress this out from the data.

 To run the SCTransform we have the code below as an example. **Do not run this code**, as we prefer to run this for each sample separately in the next section below.